 The Customer Data Platform (CDP) solves the problems of disconnected and siloed customer data.
-It empowers you to identify, and deliver the right message and experience to the right customer at the right time.
+It empowers you to identify, and offer the appropriate engagement to, the right customer at the right time.
 This is why CDPs are such a hot topic in marketing right now.

 The CDP has seen significant gains in popularity in the last 2–3 years.
 Major players such as Tealium, Adobe, and Ensighten have invested heavily in their respective CDP solutions.
 The primary driver for the development of these data solutions is the need for real-time targeting across advanced user segments.
 Marketing departments want a CDP that allows them to target customers individually and personalize their experience across all the brand touchpoints in order to maximize engagement and lifetime value (LTV).

 A CDP can be thought of as an integration of the Adtech and Martech ecosystems.
-If you need an introduction to what a CDP can do for your business, see our previous article Customer Data Platforms – What to Expect.
+If you need an introduction into what to expect from a CDP, see our previous article.
 Read on for a deeper dive into the key factors you need to consider before adopting a CDP.

 Before buying and adapting any CDP solution, it is necessary to address several critical points to successfully leverage a CDP to drive your brand.
 Our Customer Data Platform Implementation Guide will walk you through these vital factors:

 - Understanding the levers driving ROI for your CDP.